Gambit81/Rillson/README.md

 # Mindful ME

-Welcome to Mindful ME, a website dedicated to the practice of mindfulness!
-This website provides information about mindfulness and practical tips for incorporating mindfulness into your daily routine.
+Welcome to Mindful ME, a website dedicated to the practice of mindfulness!<br> This website provides information about mindfulness and practical tips for incorporating mindfulness into your daily routine.

 View the page using this link: [Mindful ME](https://gambit81.github.io/Rillson/).